Devishlydashing/50043_Database/README.md

 # 50.043 Database Project

 As part of our 50.043 Database project, we created a web application for Kindle book reviews.
 We deployed our application using Flask with a MySQL and MongoDB databases.
 The MySQL database stores book reviews while the MongoDB stores logs as well as the metadata of books.
-Our group members consists of Lee Min Han, Nicholas Lee, Pung Tuck Wei, Noorbakht Khan and Dev Bahl.
+Our group members consists of Lee Min Han (1003476), Nicholas Leu (1003338), Pung Tuck Wei (1003523), Noorbakht Khan (1003827) and Dev Bahl (1003375).

 ## Table Of Contents:
 - [Directory Structure](#Directory-Structure)